-In order for Saint Ursula to be responsive to the hopes and needs of families with current freshmen at other schools, we will accept transfer inquiries the next school year throughout the current school year or until total maximum class enrollment has been met.
+In order for Saint Ursula to be responsive to the hopes and needs of families with current freshmen at other schools, we will accept transfer inquiries on a rolling basis for the next school year until total maximum class enrollment has been met.

 Transferring into Saint Ursula as a sophomore:

-- Submit the Transfer Application Form along with a current unofficial high school transcript.
+- Submit the Transfer Application Form along with a current unofficial high school transcript (please give the Records Release Form directly to your current school).
 High School Placement Test scores are not required, but if available, will be considered along with state/standardized test scores.
 The primary academic criteria for admissions decisions will be based on strong academic performance in a college preparatory curriculum.

 Records Release Form